atecon/heatmap/src/heatmap_help.md

 ## general parameters

-- dest: string, the output file name.
+- `dest`: string, the output file name.
 The default value is "display", which causes the plot to appear on screen
-- quiet: boolean, don't print a completion message (default = FALSE)
+- `quiet`: boolean, don't print a completion message (default = FALSE)
-- fparam: matrix, used in conjunction with the heatmap_func (see above)
+- `fparam`: matrix, used in conjunction with the heatmap_func (see above)
-- max_color_levels: scalar, max number of levels for contour plots (see below)
+- `max_color_levels`: scalar, max number of levels for contour plots (see below)
-- add_grid: boolean, plot a grid (white for heatmaps, see below for contour plots)
+- `add_grid`: boolean, plot a grid (white for heatmaps, see below for contour plots)

 ## colours

-- native: boolean, use the native gnuplot palette; the default is FALSE for heatmap and TRUE for heatmap_func
+- `native`: boolean, use the native gnuplot palette; the default is FALSE for heatmap and TRUE for heatmap_func
-- limits: matrix.
+- `limits`: matrix.
 A 2-element vector for controlling the minimum and maximum values for the colour palette.
 If either is set to NA, the min and max (respectively) of the input matrix will be used.
 This can be useful, for example, when plotting correlation matrices.
-- coldest: string, colour for the minimum of the plotted values.
+- `coldest`: string, colour for the minimum of the plotted values.
 This setting is active if the 'native' option is 0.
 It has to be in a format recognised by gnuplot, eg "black" or "#0000cc" (default = "blue")
-- hottest: string, colour for the maximum of the plotted values.
+- `hottest`: string, colour for the maximum of the plotted values.
 This setting is active if the 'native' option is 0.
 It has to be in a format recognised by gnuplot, eg "white" or "#aa88ed" (default = "red")
-- zerowhite: boolean, useful for the cases when it is important to separate positive and negative values: if enabled, will colour 0 entries as white (default = 0).
+- `zerowhite`: boolean, useful for the cases when it is important to separate positive and negative values: if enabled, will colour 0 entries as white (default = 0).
 This setting is active only if the 'native' option is 0.

 ## strings and labels

-- title: string, the plot title
+- `title`: string, the plot title
-- do_labels: boolean, decorate the plot with x and y labels (default: false).
+- `do_labels`: boolean, decorate the plot with x and y labels (default: false).
 If set to 1, the plot will use the row and column labels of the matrix, if present.
-- printvals: an integer, controlling whether to print the matrix values in the plot.
+- `printvals`: an integer, controlling whether to print the matrix values in the plot.
 If negative, nothing is printed.
 If positive, it controls the number of decimals. (default = -1)
-- xlabel: string, optional x-axis title
+- `xlabel`: string, optional x-axis title
-- ylabel: string, optional y-axis title
+- `ylabel`: string, optional y-axis title

 ## font sizes

-- labelfs: font size for the x- and y-titles (default = 14)
+- `labelfs`: font size for the x- and y-titles (default = 14)
-- ticfs: font size fot the tic marks (default = 14)
+- `ticfs`: font size for the tic marks (default = 14)
-- titlefs: font size for the plot title (default = 14)
+- `titlefs`: font size for the plot title (default = 14)
-- valfs: font size for the matrix values (default = 14)
+- `valfs`: font size for the matrix values (default = 14)

 # CONTOUR PLOTS